Annual Report 2022-2023

 |65% of complaints were sent to the RCMP within the 30-day service standard

 The RCMP investigates and delivers a report to the complainant

-Where a complainant requests a review of a decision, the CRCC notifies the RCMP and requests relevant materials
+After receiving a complaint review request, the CRCC notifies the RCMP and requests relevant materials

-The CRCC conducts its review and sends either:
+TThe CRCC conducts its review and issues either:

-120 business days from the date the CRCC receives the relevant material from the RCMP and the individual who files the complaint
+120 business days from the date the CRCC receives the relevant materials from the RCMP and the individual who files the complaint

 Within 6 months

-30 business days following the CRCC receiving the RCMP Commissioner's Response
+30 business days after the CRCC receives the RCMP Commissioner's Response

 - Neglect of duty